 Construction sites can pose harm to your health and safety.
 Heavy machinery, power tools, uneven ground, and open electrical sources are hazards that can lead to serious injuries for both workers and visitors near the site.

-If you suffered an injury or a loved one passed away due to someone else’s negligence on a construction site, a Cleveland County construction accident lawyer at Farmer & Morris Law, PLLC, can help.
-Our legal team will investigate what happened, determine who’s liable, and hold the responsible party accountable in an insurance claim or personal injury lawsuit.
+If you suffered an injury or a loved one passed away due to someone else’s negligence on a construction site, a Cleveland County personal injury lawyer at Farmer & Morris Law, PLLC, can help.
+Our legal team will investigate what happened, determine who is liable, and hold the responsible party accountable in an insurance claim or personal injury lawsuit.

 What Is a Construction Accident?